When a yoga instructor asks you to set an intention for your practice, do you ever think: “To get rid of this huge pimple on my face”?

 To improve circulation: “Half wheel [or bridge pose] (above) helps boost circulation and furthers detox, which is good for healing acne,” says Holecek.

-If you want to keep fighting breakouts after savasana, check out our guide to facial oils that target acne.
+If you want to keep fighting breakouts after your yoga for acne savasana session, check out our guide to facial oils that target acne.
 Then figure out how to use stress to your advantage (rather than as a pimple stimulator) with these six mindset resets.

 Loading More Posts...